Olian04/Paramus/README.md

    },
    snapshot() {
       // Needs to return a string representation of the current state
-      // Useful when testing or logging entire state
+      // Useful when testing or logging
    }
 });
 ```